-- 20.1 Staff at our school understand there is a legal duty to report known cases of Female Genital Mutilation (FGM) and So Called 'Honour' Based Abuse to the police and they will do this with the support of the DSL.
+- 20.1 Colleagues at our school understand there is a legal duty to report known cases of Female Genital Mutilation (FGM) and So Called 'Honour' Based Abuse to the police and they will do this with the support of the DSL.
 Mandatory reporting of female genital mutilation: procedural information GOV.UK.
 The FGM Mandatory Reporting Duty is a legal duty provided for in the FGM Act 2003 (as amended by the Serious Crime Act 2015).
-The legislation requires teaching staff to make a report to the police where, in the course of their professional duties, they either: - Are informed by a girl under 18 that an act of FGM has been carried out on her; or they - Observe physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth. - 20.2 Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of children abuse and a breach of children's rights.
+The legislation requires teaching colleagues to make a report to the police where, in the course of their professional duties, they either: - Are informed by a girl under 18 that an act of FGM has been carried out on her; or they - Observe physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth. - Our school is aware of the need to respond to concerns relating to forced marriage and understand that it is illegal, a form of child abuse and a breach of children's rights.
 We recognise some pupils, due to capacity or additional learning needs, may not be able to give an informed consent and this will be dealt with under our child protection processes.
-Stowe staff can contact the Forced Marriage Unit if they need advice or information.
-Contact 020 7008 0151 fmu@fco.gov.uk and <a href="mailto:The Right to Choose - 20.3 We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC - 20.4 We recognise both male and female pupils may be subject to honour based abuse e.g. where children's cultural background are at odds with their behaviours such as sexuality, under-age sex, relationships, gender identity or life style choices. - 20.5 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by staff. - 20.6 Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required.
+Stowe colleagues can contact the Forced Marriage Unit if they need advice or information.
+Contact 020 7008 0151 fmu@fco.gov.uk and The Right to Choose - 20.3 We are aware of the signs of FGM Female genital mutilation (FGM) | NSPCC - 20.4 We recognise both male and female pupils may be subject to honour based abuse e.g. where children's cultural backgrounds are at odds with their behaviours such as sexuality, under-age sex, relationships, gender identity or life style choices. - 20.5 We promote awareness through training and access to resources, ensuring that the signs and indicators are known and recognised by colleagues. - 20.6 Any suspicions or concerns for forced marriage are reported to the DSL who will refer to First Response or the police if emergency action is required. - 20.7 Stowe is aware that from February 2023, engaging in conduct aimed at causing a child to marry before they turn eighteen is now a criminal offence, regardless of the absence of violence, threats, or coercion.
+The law covers both official marriages and non-binding, unofficial 'marriages' in line with the existing forced marriage legislation.
+Stowe will aim to protect all its pupils with regards to this legislation and refer to external agencies and authorities as required.